OlivierBlanvillain/monadic-html/README.md

 // )
 ```

 So nothing is happening here really, the code above is just a description of an execution graph.
-It's only when calling `.impure.foreach` that everything comes to life.
-In the implementation of `foreach` everything has been carefully assembled (and tested) to avoid any memory leak.
+It's only when calling `.impure.run` that everything comes to life.
+In the implementation of `run` everything has been carefully assembled (and tested) to avoid any memory leak.

 #### How do you implement the {redux, flux, outwatch}.Store pattern?